How can you get the most out of your trip to Copenhagen? Do you want to see what it’s like to live like the Danish for a few days?

 For breakfast, I went to a cafe in Strøget, a main shopping square in the city, called Cafe Norden.
 I had a strawberry crepe with a light syrup and a side of fruit, along with a mimosa.
 It was a great light breakfast to start the day.
 I was able to sit at the table’s outside of the Cafe to enjoy the crisp March morning, and watch people head along with their day.

 For lunch, I went to a little restaurant on the top floor of one of the stores in the shopping square.
-Many of the restaurants can be found on the top levels of the buildings, allowing you to overlook the city.
+Many of the restaurants can be located on the top levels of the buildings, allowing you to overlook the city.
 Often times, there are multiple restaurants on the same floor together, giving you plenty of options to choose from.
 I had a wonderful caesar salad and a glass of white wine.

 “Life’s too short to wear boring clothes.”